Home > Knowledge

 Free Flow Plate Heat Exchanger

-Free Flow Plate Heat Exchangers are specifically designed for applications involving high-viscosity fluids, fiber-containing media, and fouling-prone process streams.
-Compared to conventional chevron (herringbone) plates, Free Flow plates feature wide and open channels that significantly reduce clogging risks while maintaining reliable heat transfer performance.
+Design, Advantages and Applications in High-Fouling Industries.
+Free Flow Plate Heat Exchangers are engineered for high-viscosity fluids, fiber-containing media, and fouling-prone process streams.
+Compared with conventional chevron (herringbone) plates, Free Flow plates provide wide and open channels to reduce clogging risk while maintaining reliable heat transfer.

 What Is a Free Flow Plate Heat Exchanger?